Hospira Position on Use of Our Products in Lethal Injections

 Hospira makes its products to enhance and save the lives of the patients we serve, and, therefore, we have always publicly objected to the use of any of our products in capital punishment.

-We have spent considerable time reviewing how and where we distribute our products.
-In a change that is consistent with our goal of providing our customers uninhibited access to our products while restricting distribution for unintended uses, Hospira has implemented a restricted distribution system under which Hospira and its distributors have ceased the direct sale to U.S. prison hospitals of products, specifically pancuronium bromide, potassium chloride, propofol, midazolam, hydromorphone, rocuronium bromide and vecuronium bromide, that have been part of, or are being considered by, some states for their lethal injection protocols.
+Consistent with our goal of providing our customers uninhibited access to our products while restricting distribution for unintended uses, Hospira has implemented a restricted distribution system under which Hospira and its distributors have ceased the direct sale to U.S. prison hospitals of products, specifically pancuronium bromide, potassium chloride, propofol, midazolam, hydromorphone, rocuronium bromide and vecuronium bromide, that have been part of, or are being considered by, some states for their lethal injection protocols.

 Hospira's highest priority remains to provide unencumbered access to our medications for critically ill patients who rely on them every day.
 We continue to believe that efforts to influence policy on capital punishment are best directed at legislators who have the authority and ability to establish policy.